Cracking Toxic Relationship Vocabulary Changing Confusion To Clarity

 How does “manipulation” manifest in toxic relationship terminologies?

-Manipulation is when you manipulate or affect someone for your own benefit, sometimes by lying to them or taking advantage of their feelings.
-This is something that happens a lot in bad partnerships.
+Manipulation occurs when you intentionally influence or affect someone for your own benefit, often by deceiving them or exploiting their emotions.
+This is a common occurrence in unhealthy relationships.

 What is “pocketing” in dating terminology?

-Pocketing means that your partner keeps the connection a secret and doesn’t introduce you to their friends.
+Pocketing means that your partner keeps the connection a secret and doesn’t introduce you to their friends or acquaintances.
 It shows that there isn’t enough devotion or openness.

 Can “codependency” be harmful in relationships?